-In FY2017, 88 TNFP clients completed AOP documentation with their nurse home visitor prior to delivery.
-The number of clients who completed AOP documentation during their hospital stay following the birth of their child, or at a later time is not independently tracked by the TNFP program at this time.
-Future data matching may include this variable.
+In Fiscal Year 2018, 58 TNFP clients completed AOP documentation with their nurse home visitor prior to delivery.
+The number of clients who completed AOP documentation during their hospital stay following the birth of their child, or at a later time is not independently tracked by the TNFP program.
+PEI is working with the Child and Family Research Partnership in Fiscal Year 2019 to facilitate a data matching agreement with the Office of the Attorney General to match this client AOP data with their records.